Francesco Mazzaferro: Prominent boss

 In the 1970s, the Mazzaferro clan allied with the De Stefano 'ndrina from Reggio Calabria in the First 'Ndrangheta war.
 Vincenzo, Giuseppe and Francesco Mazzaferro were part of the hit squad, which also included Nicola and Giuseppe Cataldo, that killed the traditional 'Ndrangheta boss Antonio Macrì and wounded Francesco Commisso, Macrì's right hand man.

 In September 1991, Francesco Mazzaferro became a member of Camera di Controllo, a provincial commission of the 'Ndrangheta formed at the end of the Second 'Ndrangheta war to avoid further internal conflicts.
-The war had raged in Calabria for six years from 1985-1991 and left more than 600 people dead.
+The war had raged in Calabria for six years from 1985 to 1991 and left more than 600 people dead.

 Drug trafficking

 In 1993, Mazzaferro was again arrested for drug trafficking.
-The Mazzaferro clan was also involved in cocaine trafficking from Colombia with the Sicilian Cuntrera-Caruana Mafia clan.
+The Mazzaferro 'ndrina was also involved in cocaine trafficking from Colombia with the Sicilian Cuntrera-Caruana Mafia clan.
 In March 1994, the Italian police seized 5497 kilogrammes of cocaine (a European record at the time) in Borgaro Torinese near Turin (the investigation was code-named Operation Cartagine).
 The Mazzaferros also represented other 'Ndrangheta clans in the trafficking: Barbaro (Platì), Ierinò (Gioiosa Ionica), Morabito (Africo), Cataldo (Locri) and Pesce (Rosarno).